UTHINKUKNOWME/CEHv10StudyGuide/11-Cryptography-101.md

 - **Certificate Revocation List** (CRL) - used to track which certificates have problems and which have been revoked
 - **Validation Authority** - used to validate certificates via Online Certificate Status Protocol (OCSP)
 - **Trust Model** - how entities within an enterprise deal with keys, signatures and certificates
-- **Cross-Certification** - allows a CA to trust another CS in a completely different PKI; allows both CAs to validate certificates from either side
+- **Cross-Certification** - allows a CA to trust another CA in a completely different PKI; allows both CAs to validate certificates from either side
 - **Single-authority system** - CA at the top
 - **Hierarchical trust system** - CA at the top (root CA); makes use of one or more RAs (subordinate CAs) underneath it to issue and manage certificates